janglowacz/DSApy/README.txt

-This is DSApy Version A0.3
+This is DSApy Version A0.4
-Features are limited to Talent rolling.
+Features are Die rolling and Talent rolling.
 There are probably some bugs.
 If I coded everything correctly the only required thing is to have python3 installed, I have not tested this yet.